Select Page

 Failing to consider allergies

 Another potential cause for negligence is when a patient is prescribed a certain medication, even though he/she is known to be allergic to it.
 Where an allergy exists, medical practitioners should be careful to administer alternative forms of treatment.
 The allergy should also be clearly stated in the patient’s medical records, ensuring the message is conveyed to medical practitioners who are seeing the patient for the first time.
-This is important in A&E departments, where staff work in shifts, meaning there is not always a continuity of care.
+This is important in Accident and emergency departments, where staff work in shifts, meaning there is not always a continuity of care.

 Hospital acquired infections